acornejo/mamba/README.md

 # Mamba's Philosophy

-In general, Mamba follows the DRY principle for software engineering.
+Mamba follows the DRY principle for software engineering.

-Mamba is a systems programming language, what does that mean?.
-It means that it should be possible to write an operating system entirely in Mamba (with a minimal amount of assembler glue).
+Mamba is a systems programming language.
+This means it is possible to write an operating system entirely in Mamba (with a minimal amount of assembler glue).
 It also means that Mamba does not have a runtime, and programmers can decide if their variables are allocated in the stack or heap.
 Mamba should be as efficient as C, and yet provides abstractions to simplify